 -

 Use Mental Math Tricks: There are many mental math tricks that can help you calculate percentages faster and more accurately.
-For example, to find 15% of a number, you can calculate 10% and then add half of that to it.
+As an example, to find 15% of a number, you can calculate 10% and then add half of that to it.
 So, 15% of 80 is 8 (10% of 80) + 4 (half of 8) = 12.

 -